10 Must-Do beauty hacks for camping that every female must do!

 7. Dry Shampoo

 Remember tip #1?
 If you’re not near a shower then dry shampoo will come to your rescue!
 Heck, I use this more than just for camping.
 I have super straight and fine but thick hair so I am always running my hands through it redo my ponytail and more.
 So it gets greasy fast and dry shampoo helps make it look fresh and clean!
-I prefer an aerosol type dry shampoo but my hubby (who is going through a long hair phase) prefers a powder type of dry shampoo.
+I prefer an aerosol type dry shampoo, Not Your Mother’s Dry Shampoo, but my hubby (who is going through a long hair phase) prefers a powder type of dry shampoo, Aveda Shampure Dry Shampoo.
 These are the ones we use and take with on our trips!–> I told you I was low maintenance…my hubby uses the expensive, salon stuff! haha On the plus side, these are both small containers so they are great for packing!

 8. Scented deodorant

 Ditch your perfume or body spray!
 I personally am not a fan of scents but I know many people are.
 You do need to be careful when wearing fragrances out in nature because 1. it attracts bugs (mosquitos love smells!)
 2. bears and other large game animals are also attracted to beauty products and if you’re like me, you’d rather play it safe and just smell gross than attract a pesky raccoon that breaks into your tent in the wee hours of the night.
 So if you have to have a fragrance, have it be in your deodorant, and ensure that it’s a natural scent and not artificial.
-The one on the left is mine with a natural lavender fragrance and the one on the right is what my hubby uses (and I use while at home and can guarantee a shower, it is odorless).
+The Schmidt’s Lavender + Sage is mine and it has a natural lavender fragrance.
+The one on the right is what my hubby swears by and absolutely loves, Shaklee Antiperspirant Cream.

 9. Accessorize with headbands, hats, sunglasses and cardigans